Pythagoras numbers of orders in biquadratic fields: Results for fields with coprime m, s

 The following propositions handle the fields of type (B2,3) and (B4).
 They can be proved using the exact same five steps as in the proof of Proposition $\ref{pr:B1coprime}$, each of these steps analogously requiring either straightforward inequalities concerning trace or a simple parity argument.
-As none of these ideas are new, we will omit these proofs.
+As all these ideas were already illustrated, we omit these proofs.

-One thing to mention is that instead of using the integral basis explicitly, one can work with the elements of form $\frac{a_i}{4}+\frac{b_i}{4}\sqrt{p}+\frac{c_i}{4}\sqrt{q}+\frac{d_i}{4}\sqrt{pq}$ and impose congruence relations upon the coefficients.
+One thing to mention is that instead of using the integral basis explicitly, one can work with elements of the form $\frac{a_i}{4}+\frac{b_i}{4}\sqrt{p}+\frac{c_i}{4}\sqrt{q}+\frac{d_i}{4}\sqrt{pq}$ and impose congruence relations upon the coefficients.
 The structure of the proofs would remain unchanged and it can perhaps be clearer, especially for fields of type (B4).
 This other approach is often used throughout the rest of the paper.